AdelaideUniversityMathSciences/MathsForAI/Week09/README.md

 # Week 9

+*Tentative plan for 2023: include some content from Simon's Week 10 lectures from 2022 on deepness and convolution, to create some space later on for discussion of LLMs.*

-This week is the last week of Module 2 on the mathematics of deep learning.
-We revisit compressive sensing, as a nice example of the optimisation + regularisation topics we've talked about in the past 2 weeks.
-We also introduce convolution in the context of neural networks, to connect back to Module 1, and also through to Module 3 on modern ML.
+This week we revisit compressive sensing, as a nice example of the optimisation + regularisation topics we've talked about previously.
+We also introduce convolution in the context of neural networks, to connect back to the start of the course, and also through to the next section on modern ML.

 ### Topics